 Although SCS wants to provide time during the day for all counseling, physical, occupational, and speech therapies, it is not possible to meet state guidelines as noted by the AR Department of Education.
-Unless specified in the directed service plan and updated annually with proper documentation, parents must schedule outside therapies between 8:00-8:30, during lunch, recess, or pick up students at 2:55.
-For further clarification, please schedule a time to meet with our Assistant Principal.
+Unless specified in the directed service plan and updated annually with proper documentation, parents must schedule therapies between 8:00-8:30, during lunch, recess, or pick up students at 2:55.
+For further clarification, please schedule a time to meet with our coordinator for directed services.